 However not comfortable if you have to work online but I am sure you can take a break for 2 days.
 The hotel is located one hour walk to the park so you can also walk there or take their shuttle for 15 Quetzales each way.
 10 am to go and 15.30 to go back.
 They also have yoga classes.

-You can check out prices and availability here.
+You can check out prices and availability on Booking.com.

-Those are the places I have seen but if you wish to browse other options you can check this link.
+Those are the places I have seen but if you wish to browse other options you can use the below practical map.

 There are guides available but you don’t need them, even if you are a woman traveling alone.

-Hiking shoes to get to the Mirador – Don’t do it like me, in flip-flop.
+- Hiking shoes to get to the Mirador – Don’t do it like me, in flip-flops.
 I felt really stupid.
 The path, although not difficult, but it’s very slippery, especially if it has rained the previous day.
 But I would wear hiking boots regardless.

-A camera and possibly a GoPro or a camera case so that you can get pictures from the water without risking to ruin your camera.
-I had my GoPro with zero batteries because for some reasons they didn’t charge the night before.
+- A camera and possibly a GoPro or a camera case so you can get pictures from the water without risking ruining your camera.
+I had my GoPro with zero batteries because they didn’t charge the night before.
 Bummer!

 You are good to go, girl!
 This is a super safe place and you meet so many people to talk to either in your hotel /hostel or along the way.
 You don’t really need a tour to enjoy it.

-From the entrance, you will have 2 paths, one going down to the river, and one on a higher wider road.
-If you take this last one, you will find a way up to the mirador at a certain point.
+From the Semuc Champey entrance, you will have 2 paths, one going down to the river, and one on a higher wider road.
+If you take this last one, you will find a way up to the Mirador at a certain point.

 Take that one go up and then go down from the other side.
 There is a path that takes you straight to the pools.